jinalVandaraNagar/RubyPrograms/README.md

 16. Done: Write a Ruby program to find most occurred item in a given array.

-17. Find second largest element from array.
+17. Done: Find second largest element from array.

 18. Find each element occurance in array and return max and min occurance elements.